-- If you want to stop the calibration before the end without saving the calibration data press the button "STOP" - After completing the calibration execute this check: with the ECLIPSE displaying the heading turn the aircraft exactly at North, South, West and East verifying the correct indication on display.
+If you want to stop the calibration before the end without saving the calibration data press the button "STOP" After completing the calibration execute this check: with the ECLIPSE displaying the heading turn the aircraft exactly at North, South, West and East verifying the correct indication on display.
 7.2 Fuel flow transducer calibration

-If you have installed the fuel flow transducer, to increase accuracy in the measurement you must calibrate the transducer following this steps; it's recommended to execute the calibration right after installing the ECLIPSE and to repeat it once a year.
-NOTE: if you have set the use of the fuel flow data from the Rotax 912iS ECU (System setup $\rightarrow$ Fuel Computer $\rightarrow$ Fuel flow input set to "CANBUS") this calibration is not required.
+To increase accuracy in the fuel flow measurement you must calibrate the transducer following this steps; it's recommended to execute the calibration right after installing the ECLIPSE and to repeat it once a year.